null

 7. Cms (Compliance):

-- In Simple Terms: Cms measures the flexibility of the speaker's suspension – the springiness.
-A lower Cms means a stiffer suspension, impacting the speaker's behavior and responsiveness.
+In Simple Terms: Cms measures the flexibility of the speaker’s suspension – the springiness.
+Cms is a measure of suspension compliance, which describes how easily the speaker’s suspension allows the driver to move.
+An ideal speaker suspension is designed to provide the right balance of flexibility and control for optimal performance, ensuring the system can handle challenging conditions while maintaining sound quality.
+A lower Cms means a stiffer suspension, impacting the speaker’s behavior and responsiveness.

 8. Rms (Mechanical Damping):